A Short Talk With Makena Onjerika

 MAKENA ONJERIKA

 I have only one goal when I start drafting a new story: to put together something that works as a whole.
 That’s it.
 And for me, this is difficult to do.
 I understand that stories are not written; they are rewritten, draft after draft, and that I should acknowledge and accept this at the beginning of each story.
 I should face the blank page with no greater expectation than to get the day’s work done.
 Alas, I always fight against the process.
 I want to birth my story fully grown and hairy.
 Stories test my patience.
 In fact, I don’t even know why I keep writing them.
 The work is torture.
 And then it’s not.
 I have managed to squeeze the vision in my head onto the page and filled in all the missing bits.
 We have a living, breathing Frankenstein monster and now we can move on to the part I love: editing.
 This is where I get to play.
 My story is on paper and isn’t going anywhere.
 I look at what has emerged so far, what themes, what images and decide whether to up-play or downplay them, depending on the effect I am going for.
 I may cut a scene or add a scene.
 I may let the story rest then take it out again and move things around.
 The process is quite experimental.
 When I feel a story has done all it can do, I send it out to some writing friends to get their feedback.
-Mainly I am checking their reactions to parts I think are working and hoping they don’t dislike the parts I suspect are not working but that I am either too attached to or I don’t know how to fix yet.
+Mainly I am checking their reactions to parts I think are working and hoping they don’t notice the parts I suspect are not working but that I am either too attached to or don’t know how to fix yet.
+So I want the critique, but I am afraid of it and all the additional revision it will force me to undertake.
 They almost always catch those wonky parts, and thus caught, I end up having to face and fix them.
 There is a lot of guesswork and intuition involved, and the editing goes on until some venue decides to publish the story, usually after many rejections.
 As a rule, the stories I like most face the most rejection.
 One I edited about fifty times.
 Another, that I consider my finest work, was rejected by all the venues I hoped would buy it.
 This so thoroughly depressed me, I couldn’t write anything new for about a year.
 Then one day, someone said yes.
 Editing doesn’t end with publication though.
 If you are keen you will note that reprints of my stories are sometimes different from the versions originally published.
 I am a little bit of a perfectionist.

 A LONG HOUSE